-Christmas is a wonderful time of year and particularly after the 2020 we've had it's a long awaited chance to spend precious time with loved ones.
+Christmas is a wonderful time of year and a chance to spend precious time with loved ones, four legged and otherwise.
 Wrapping paper, tinsel and turkey scraps are all great opportunities for some festive fun – but make sure you are aware of the potential hazards too so you can enjoy a safe and happy Christmas with your pets.

 Food, Glorious Food